oliverstickel/oliverstickel.github.io/index.md

 **Founder and manager**.
 I founded [Fab Lab Siegen](https://fablab-siegen.de) and managed it on its journy from a student initiative in a literal storage room on campus outside the city to a wonder- and colorful, open and community-oriented space of about 300sqm filled with people, ideas, tools and machines right in the city center. *University and region of Siegen*, Germany.

 `2009 - 2015`
 **TA, student researcher**.
-During my student times, I was a teachin assistant (mostly in HCI), assisted in different research projects (mostly with qualitative field research) and was in IT support/maintenance. *Universities of Siegen and Duisburg-Essen*, Germany.
+During my student times, I was a teaching assistant (mostly in HCI), assisted in different research projects (mostly with qualitative field research) and was in IT support/maintenance. *Universities of Siegen and Duisburg-Essen*, Germany.

 ## Education